 The Bicentennial Committee continues to meet on a monthly basis and plans are taking shape.
-Committee members include: Pam Ebersold, Cathy Frank, Linda Henry, Rita McCarthy, Sue Mee, Chris Miller, Andy Morse, Dave and Sandra Sluberski, Sue Swanton, Maureen Neumier and Kevin Yost.
+Committee members include: Pam Ebersold, Cathy Frank, Linda Henry, Rita McCarthy, Sue Mee, Chris Miller, Andy Morse, Dave and Sandra Sluberski, Sue Swanton, Maureen Neumaier and Kevin Yost.
 Phil Daggar and Jean Stephens are generously also assisting with specific projects.
 Phil Daggar has generously given his time to designing a Bicentennial logo that we will use to promote events and on written materials and banners.
 Jean Stephens has kindly volunteered to take on the critical task of designing and laying out the Rush Bicentennial book.
 Planned events include:

 * We have invited author Paula Whitacre to speak on her upcoming book about Julia Wilbur.
 The book is entitled: A Civil Life in an Uncivil Time: Julia Wilbur’s Struggle for Purpose.
 Julia was a Quaker and an abolitionist who lived in Rush with her family before she moved to Washington, DC in 1862 to assist the Rochester Ladies Anti-Slavery Society as a relief worker and then moved to Alexandria, VA to help newly freed slaves.
 After the Civil War, she lived in Washington and worked at the Freedmen’s Bureau and then the Patent Office.
 Julia was a dedicated diarist and her diaries are part of the collection at Haverford Collection and have served as an important resource for Ms. Whitacre in researching Julia’s life.
 April 22, 2018, 2pm at the Rush Methodist Church.

 * Early Settlers – a short play about the arrival of our early settlers to our town.